quebn/wfc-core-lua/README.md

 local outputs = foo:generate()
 -- do whatever with the generated outputs
 ```
-see `examples/main.lua` for more examples about usage
+see `examples.lua` for more usage examples

 ## Acknowledgments